quackduck/devzat/Admin's Manual.md

 #### Using the Discord integration

 Devzat supports a bridge to Discord.
 You'll need a Discord bot token so Devzat can post to and receive messages from Discord.
-Follow the guide [here](https://discord.com/developers/docs/intro) to get your bot setup.
+Follow the guide [here](https://www.writebots.com/discord-bot-token) to set up your bot.

 Add your bot token to your integration config file.
 The `prefix` key defines what messages from Discord rendered in Devzat will be prefixed with.
 Find the channel ID of the channel you want to bridge to with a right-click on it.